 1. Taking part in workshops to learn about the heritage.

 2. Making content and help create work for presentation on a digital platform, which will enable young people to understand the heritage in a fun and accessible way by incorporating their own digital interpretations of the archives.

 3. Sharing what they have learnt, by helping design and create a celebratory heritage community exhibition.

 Women At Work has developed from the ideas of participants in other heritage projects and the Women’s History Network’s Voices of Women in the Great War and its Aftermath conference at the Black Country Living Museum, April 2018.
 We will use archive document sources evidencing the lives, families and general contexts for a number of Worcestershire women who were active in the fight for women’s equality.

 In previous heritage projects young people have expressed an interest to co-create the content for a digital project that they will understand and will have meaning for them.
-They want an Augmented Reality interactive and games based project they could co-create and access through their smart phones.
-For accessibility we will provide smart tablets as well, for people who do not have access to smart technology.
-We will make this equipment available to community partners so they can continue to use the project after we have finished. https://en.wikipedia.org/wiki/Augmented_reality
+They wanted an interactive or games-based project they could co-create and access through their smart phones.
+For accessibility we will provided smart tablets for young people with barriers to access of new and smart technology.
+We made this equipment available to community partners so they could continue to use the project after we have finished. https://en.wikipedia.org/wiki/Augmented_reality